Altrincham: Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Manchester, Heart North West, Smooth North West, Greatest Hits Radio Manchester & The North West, Capital Manchester and Lancashire and RadioAlty, a community based station.

+The town's local newspapers are Sale & Altrincham Messenger and Altrincham Today.

 Sport

 Altrincham F.C., nicknamed The Robins, was founded in 1903 and play home matches at Moss Lane.
 The club plays in the National League.
 In the 1970s and 1980s, Altrincham F.C. built a reputation for giant-killing acts against Football League teams in FA Cup matches.
 The club has knocked out Football League opposition on a record 16 occasions, including a 1986 victory against top-flight Birmingham City.
 Altrincham won the forerunner of the Football Conference in its first two seasons, but was denied election to the Football League on both occasions, falling a single vote short in 1980.
-Altrincham have since had mixed fortunes.
-Relegated to the Northern Premier League in 1997, the club has since earned 5 promotions and suffered 5 relegations, most recently gaining promotion to the National League in the 2019-20 season.
+Altrincham have since had mixed fortunes; it was relegated to the Northern Premier League in 1997, but has since earned five promotions and suffered five relegations.
+Most recently, it has gained promotion to the National League in the 2019-20 season.